2007–08 HV71 season: Playoffs

 HV71 ended the 2007–08 regular season as the league winner and first seed.
-HV71 chose to meet the eight seed, Skellefteå AIK, in the quarterfinals and defeated them in five games.
+HV71 chose to meet the eighth seed, Skellefteå AIK, in the quarterfinals and defeated them in five games.
 HV71 played the fifth seed, Timrå IK, in the semifinals.
 Timrå was defeated in six games.
 In the finals HV71 defeated Linköpings HC, the second seed, in six games, winning the series with 4-2.